memowe/echo-server/README.md

 ## DID YOU KNOW ...?

 The echo web app has a very short and well-documented [source code][echo-source] and comes with a [test suite][echo-test].
-It is still shorter than this README file, even without URLs.
+It is still shorter than this README file, even without the two extra-long URLs.

 [markdown]: https://daringfireball.net/projects/markdown/
 [urls-long]: http://stackoverflow.com/a/417184/1184510